ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/power-bi.markdown

-﻿# PostgreSQL Clients: Power BI
+﻿# PostgreSQL Protocol: Power BI

 * The [Power BI](https://en.wikipedia.org/wiki/Microsoft_Power_BI) Desktop and
   Online services Can use RavenDB as a PostgreSQL server and retrieve data from it.